Network technologies II

 Teaching results

-After completing the course students:
+After completing the course students will have:

 Indicative content

-1. Basic principles of Java application project - structure in the development tool
+1. Basic principles of client/server application programming

-3. Basic principles of object program creation
+3. Basic principles of program creation in the selected language (server)

 Support literature

-1. I. Bandurič: Tvorba aplikácii v jazyku Java.
+2. Bandurič, I. (2013).
+Tvorba aplikácií v jazyku Java.
 Ekonóm.
-2013

 Requirements to complete the course